 Accent color green: #7ebc59 – Corporate Blue + Eco-conscious green = Every website ever.
 But don’t overlook the use of common color schemes just because their common.
 Wield familiar colors together when it serves your purpose of feeling trustworthy.

-Dark Slate: #33363b – Breaking up white space with darker header, footer, or full width sections provides relief from things that are too repetitive.
+Dark Slate: #33363b – Breaking up white space with a darker header, footer, or full-width sections provides relief from things that are too repetitive.

 Light grey: #eaeaea – This truly is one of the most common color schemes around the website, particularly for technology companies.
-You sick of it yet?
+Are you sick of it yet?
 I like it.

 Found on Free awesome WordPress Themes by ColorLib

-The important part of this section is a reminder that colors don’t live in a vacuum.
-How they relate to each other is complex and pairing them not only with other colors that complement them but in degrees and quantities that work well together is important.
-When I show that orange and yellow are working well together, always keep in mind the context and how much of each there are.
+The vital part of this section is a reminder that colors don’t live in a vacuum.
+How they relate to each other is complex, and pairing them not only with other colors that complement them but in degrees and quantities that work well together is important.
+When I show that orange and yellow are working well together, always keep in mind the context and how much of each are present.
 There might be a tiny sliver of yellow, so it’s not just that they work well, but how much of each and where.

 Part Three – On the absence of color and well done monochromatic color schemes

-Taking color out of the mix entirely – for certain parts of a website – or composition in general, can be a simple yet classy way to increase the seriousness, or elevate the intensity of a piece.
-This is evidenced by how we feel when we see a black and white photo; either we sense a certain self-importance or appreciate the simplicity and recognize an air of positive sophistication.
+Taking color out of the mix entirely – for certain parts of a website – or composition, in general, can be a classy yet straightforward way to increase the seriousness, or elevate the intensity of a piece.
+This is evidenced by how we feel when we see a black and white photo; either we sense certain self-importance or appreciate the simplicity and recognize an air of positive sophistication.

 This concept and tone are also present in websites where only one color and various hues of that color are used, allowing the eyes to rest and revel in all that is blue, or all that is green, or 3 shades of purple.
-I will also include some monochromatic + 1 color schemes which mean black, white, any shades of gray plus one other color and it’s shaded.
-The same general principles are at play in each of these scenario’s in that by eliminating all other colors except a select few you can actually enhance the way the few remaining colors play together and increase the dramatic tension of website – if it’s done well.
+I will also include some monochromatic + 1 color schemes which mean black, white, any shades of gray plus one other color, and it’s shaded.
+The same general principles are at play in each of these scenarios.
+By eliminating all other colors except a select few, you can actually enhance the way the few remaining colors play together and increase the dramatic tension of the website – if it’s done well.